huggingface/blog/introducing-doi.md

    </a>
 </div>

-If you are part of the academic world, you have already asked yourself how to cite one of the datasets or models present on 🤗 Hub.

-The purpose of our mission at Hugging Face is to democratize good machine learning.
+The goal of our mission at Hugging Face is to democratize good machine learning.
 That includes best practices that make ML models and datasets more reproducible, better documented, and easier to use and share.

 To solve this challenge, **we're excited to announce that you can now generate a DOI for your model or dataset directly from the Hub**!

 ![](assets/107_launching_doi/repo-settings.png)

-You can generate a DOI for your repo directly from your repo settings, and anyone will then be able to cite your work by clicking "Cite this model/dataset" on your model or dataset page 🔥.
+DOIs can be generated directly from your repo settings, and anyone will then be able to cite your work by clicking "Cite this model/dataset" on your model or dataset page 🔥.

 <kbd>
   <img alt="Generating DOI" src="assets/107_launching_doi/doi.gif">